Horses rescued at New Freedom Farm due to flooding

-BOTETOURT COUNTY, Va.
-(WDBJ) - From evacuations to rescues, Botetourt County Fire and EMS stayed busy Wednesday.
+From evacuations to rescues, Botetourt County Fire and EMS stayed busy Wednesday.

 The physical rescuing on Lithia Road was relatively smooth sailing, but getting to the animals in harm's way took some manpower.